-Enrollment Agreement and Application Fee
+Enrollment Agreement and Registration Fee

 The Enrollment Agreement for Technology Certificates is the first step of the application and is available online.
 In the Enrollment Agreement, the student reviews and acknowledges VDCI's Student Performance Fact Sheet, the School Catalog and other specific topics which are required by the Bureau for Private Postsecondary Education (BPPE), the Accrediting Council for Continuing Education and Training (ACCET) and VDCI.
-After completing the enrollment agreement, the student "Submits" the document to the Program Manager.
+After completing the enrollment agreement, the student "Submits" the document to the Student Services Manager.

-The application fee is \$50.00 and is included in the total cost for the Technology Certificate(s).
+The registration fee is \$150.00 and is not included in the total cost for the Technology Certificate(s).
 If a student chooses not to enroll for the Technology Certificate, there is no charge.
-The application fee is non-refundable once the student has enrolled and exceeded the 5-day cancellation period.
+The registration fee is non-refundable once the student has enrolled and exceeded the 5-day cancellation period.
 The application fee covers the cost of processing your application and any payment plans (if applicable) and the administrative costs associated with enrollment.